isohelio/puzzles/README.md

 The software should run on any linux type system with gcc.

 1. Clone/download the repo.
-2. In the repo folder
+2. Run make in the repo folder, which should produce output like this

         make clean all
         rm -f *.o *.obj *.exe *.stackdump gmon.out